 As a former organic chemist, Ms. Remily previously worked at Merck, where she was involved in the synthesis of pharmaceutical compounds, as well as combinatorial chemistry approaches for lead optimization and drug discovery.
 During her graduate studies in organic chemistry at the Johns Hopkins University, her research related to the synthesis of novel trioxane and artemisinin analogs as anti-malarial or chemotherapeutic agents.
 While obtaining her undergraduate degree from Cornell University, she worked as a research assistant in both the Chemistry Department and the Material Science and Engineering Department.

-Ms. Remily is a member of the firm’s diversity committee and associates committee.
+Ms. Remily is a member of the firm’s diversity committee, Federal Circuit committee, and associates committee.